Rodjers/docker-swarm-platform/README.md

 # docker-swarm-platform
-Ansible playbook to set up a two node Docker Swarm cluster with one HAProxy loadbalancer
+Ansible playbook to set up a two node Docker Swarm cluster with two HAProxy loadbalancers with keepalived

 ## Dependencies